ermuller/rancid-stuff/README.md

 on a single deployment of AP170s - other models should work, but have not been tested.
 Likewise, aerohive switches should be supported, but are untested.

+## Nokia/Alcatel-Lucent Rancid
+Old SROS 7750 alcatel support stuff can be found in ermuller/alurancid.
+(This is deprecated and replaced/merged with official RANCID support in 3.7)